 Eastview Veterinary Clinic, PC

-EVC is now welcoming clients back into clinic and the face mask requirement has been lifted.
+EVC is now welcoming clients back into the building and the face mask requirement has been lifted.
 We would ask, however, that if you are showing symptoms of illness, please let our CSRs know and we will be happy to do a curbside appointment.
 Colds and viruses spread quickly as we care for our patients and we would like to continue to care for all our client's needs at full capacity at all times.
 Thank you for your cooperation and understanding.

 Eastview Veterinary Clinic, PC is located in the beautiful Finger Lakes Region of Central New York, 2 miles north of the Village of Penn Yan.
 It is our goal to provide client-oriented, compassionate, professional veterinary care for the pet owners in Yates and the surrounding counties.
 EVC veterinarians and staff are committed to continuing education to insure the highest quality care for their patients and information for clients.
 Currently, we have office hours by appointment only.
 We have no after hours emergency small animal service at this time.